damianhakert/damianhakert.github.io/source/handbook/support-and-development-process/index.md

 * Ask Dmitriy for opinion (do we want this feature in GitLab: yes/no.
 Dmitriy might ask more questions before answer)

-* Ask Job when to schedule it.

 ## Paid feature request process

 * Points 1 and 2 of the Unpaid feature request process

 * Ask for an estimate

-* Ask Job when to schedule it.